 Manufacturers’ champions Toyota also field 2021 drivers’ runner-up Elfyn Evans and Kalle Rovanperä.
 Takamoto Katsuta steers a fourth GR Yaris in Toyota’s second-string squad.

 Loeb is joined by new signing Craig Breen and Adrien Fourmaux at M-Sport Ford.
 Gus Greensmith drives a fourth entry.

 Hyundai Motorsport is fired up after a disappointing 2021 campaign.
 Former world champion Ott Tänak, Thierry Neuville and youngster Oliver Solberg pilot i20 N cars.

 Unpredictable mountain weather means competitors can encounter snow, ice and dry asphalt within a handful of kilometres.
 Cunning tyre selection in such conditions is key and while the forecast suggests this might not be a true winter Monte, nobody will be lulled into a false sense of security.

-The rally starts in Gap on Thursday lunchtime and competitors face 14 speed tests covering 257.64km before Sunday afternoon’s finish in Monaco.
+The rally starts in Monaco’s refurbished Casino Square on Thursday evening.
+Crews face 17 mountain stages covering 296.03km before Sunday afternoon’s finish there.

-• Full coverage from Rallye Monte-Carlo will be available on WRC+ All Live here, including every stage broadcast as it happens as well as key interviews, features and expert analysis from the service park.
+• Full coverage from Rallye Monte-Carlo is available on WRC+ All Live here, including every stage broadcast as it happens as well as key interviews, features and expert analysis from the service park.